What is Glacier?

 - 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual – Only employees that are eligible to claim a tax treaty will be provided this form, along with any relevant treaty attachments.

 - W-9, Request for Taxpayer Identification Number and Certification – Only resident aliens claiming a tax treaty will be provided with this form for their first year in that status.
+(The signature required of a “U.S. person” in the Certification section of this form includes resident aliens.)

 All Glacier generated forms must be printed, signed, and submitted to Payroll Services along with copies of immigration documents, as indicated on the Tax Summary.

-NOTE: DO NOT SEND FORMS VIA EMAIL AS THEY INCLUDE THE SSN AND OTHER SENSITIVE DATA.
+NOTE: DO NOT SEND FORMS VIA EMAIL, AS THEY INCLUDE THE SSN AND OTHER SENSITIVE DATA.

 Acceptable delivery methods are as follows: